kirbyt/KTOneFingerRotationGestureRecognizer/README.md

-HFUCWRotationalPanRecognizer
+HFRotationalPanRecognizer
 ============================

-HFUCWRotationalPanRecognizer is a custom UIGestureRecognizer for doing one finger rotations in iOS apps.
+HFRotationalPanRecognizer is a custom UIGestureRecognizer for doing one finger rotations in iOS apps.
 It tracks the angle of finger movement about a point (defined in the co-ordinate space of the gesture's view's superview).

 By default it excludes/stops tracking a gesture that approaches too close to the rotation origin (default 40pts) or if the gesture leaves the view (pointInside: return NO).